banisterious/obsidian-sonigraph/docs/planning/active/local-soundscape-plan.md

 ## Challenges & Solutions

 ### Challenge 1: Graph Layout Performance
-**Problem:** Force-directed layouts can be slow with 50+ nodes
+**Problem:** Rendering can be slow with 100+ nodes

 **Solutions:**
-- Start with simple radial layout (faster)
+- Use radial layout (simpler than force-directed, no physics simulation)
-- Offer force-directed as advanced option
+- Reuse existing performance optimizations from Sonic Graph:
+  - Viewport culling (only render visible nodes)
+  - Adaptive detail filtering (reduce nodes at lower zoom)
+  - Frame skipping for dense graphs
+  - Update debouncing
-- Limit max nodes per depth
+- Limit max nodes per depth (e.g., 20-30 per depth)
-- Use Canvas for rendering (faster than SVG)
-- Implement viewport culling (only render visible area)
+- D3 + SVG proven to handle 50-100+ nodes in Sonic Graph

-**Risk Level:** Medium
+**Risk Level:** Low (solutions already implemented in Sonic Graph)

 ### Challenge 2: Overlap with Note Journey
 **Problem:** Users might be confused about when to use each feature